justin-marian/lambda-expressions/README.md

 ## Description

-Lambda expression interpreter in `Haskell` based on the fundamental concepts of lambda calculus, including **β-reduction, name collision resolution, and strategies for reducing expressions** to their normal forms.
+Lambda expression interpreter in `Haskell` based on the fundamental concepts of lambda calculus: **β-reduction, name collision resolution, and strategies for reducing expressions** to their normal forms.
 The interpreter evaluates lambda expressions, parses expressions from strings, and allows the use of macros for simpler expression writing.

 ## Evaluation

-- **Free Variable Identification (`free_vars`)**: Determines the set of variables in an expression that are not bound by a function.
+- **Free Variable Identification (`free_vars`)**: Finds variables in an expression that are not bound by a function.
 - **Redex Reduction (`reduce`)**: Applies a β-reduction to a given redex, handling potential name collisions to maintain the integrity of variable scoping.

 ## Reducing Expressions